nicekhan23/esp32_ml_benchmark/README.md

 ## 🤝 Contributing

 This is a thesis project.
-For questions: [your.email@university.edu]
+For questions: [w7stvz@pte.hu]

 ## 📝 License